NuroDev/nuro.dev/data/blog/next_config.md

 -   [`logLevel`](https://vitejs.dev/config/#logLevel): Define global constant replacements

-    Speaking from personal experience trying to deploy a Next.js project as a self-hosted solution it would be great to be able to customize the output log level.
+    I have not looked into this too deeply but some quick research doesn't show any "easy" way to customize the log level of a Next.js project.
+As someone planning on using Next.js for self-hosted projects sometime in the future this would prove very helpful to have.

--   [`plugins`](https://vitejs.dev/config/#plugins): Array of plugins to use ([More on this below](#-plugins))
+-   [`plugins`](https://vitejs.dev/config/#plugins): Array of plugins to use

     Plugins are a huge feature that I [dive into more below](#-plugins).